GamerZ-rocks/auth.gg-Discord-Bot/README.md

 # auth.gg-Discord-Bot
-An open source bot for the auth system named: auth.gg | https://auth.gg/
+An open source discord bot for the auth system named: auth.gg | https://auth.gg/

 Hey, Make sure to leave a star before downloading the source, it takes you few moments and it supports me a lot.